 The Auto-Negotiation function provides a mechanism for exchanging configuration information between two ends of a link segment and automatically selecting the highest performance mode of operation supported by both devices.
 Fast Link Pulse (FLP) Bursts provide the signalling used to communicate Auto-Negotiation abilities between two devices at each end of a link segment.
 For further detail regarding Auto-Negotiation, refer to Clause 28 of the IEEE 802.3u specification.
-The DP83848M/J supports four different Ethernet protocols (10 Mb/s Half Duplex, 10 Mb/s Full Duplex, 100 Mb/s Half Duplex, and 100 Mb/s Full Duplex), so the inclusion of Auto-Negotiation ensures that the highest performance protocol will be selected based on the advertised ability of the Link Partner.
-The Auto-Negotiation function within the DP83848M can be controlled either by internal register access or by the use of the ANO pin.
+The DP83848J supports four different Ethernet protocols (10 Mb/s Half Duplex, 10 Mb/s Full Duplex, 100 Mb/s Half Duplex, and 100 Mb/s Full Duplex), so the inclusion of Auto-Negotiation ensures that the highest performance protocol will be selected based on the advertised ability of the Link Partner.
+In DP83848J, the Auto-Negotiation function can be controlled either by internal register access or by the use of AN0 and AN1 pins.